 CCW is a Level 1 green church and has, for many years, taken an active interest in the environment and climate change.
 We have been honored to host a community event featuring environmentalist Bill McKibben, and have also invited climate activists Jim Antal and Wen Stephenson to our pulpit.
 Members of CCW participated in the People’s Climate March in New York City, and one of our members participates in the Environmental Ministries of the Southern New England UCC.
-Last year we hosted a public discussion for people from different towns and faith communities led by Rev Jim Antal, author of ‘Climate Church, Climate World’.
+In 2019, we hosted a public discussion for people from different towns and faith communities led by Rev Jim Antal, author of ‘Climate Church, Climate World’.

 “Let’s Talk” Series